The Importance of Self-Compassion for Mothers

 I recently sat down with Barbara Green, Ph.D., to discuss the importance of self-compassion for mothers.
-Dr. Green is a licensed psychologist specializing in integrating traditional therapy with a well-rounded wellness model for optimal health and wellbeing.
+Dr. Green is a licensed psychologist who integrates traditional therapy with a well-rounded wellness model for optimal health and well-being.
 She co-founded the Center for Integrated Counseling and Wellness in Hingham, MA, and actively devotes her time and service to various mental health community initiatives in Boston’s south shore area.

-RCG: Hi Dr. Green!
+RCG: Hi, Dr. Green!
 Thank you so much for being here.
-I’m really looking forward to hearing your insights as we discuss the importance of self-compassion for mothers.
+I look forward to hearing your insights as we discuss the importance of self-compassion for mothers.
 This topic is important to me.
 A self-compassion and self-nurturing mindset is something that I’ve tried to cultivate over time, especially during the 15 years that I was a single mom.

-Looking back, I can remember being very hard on myself and thinking about everything I was doing wrong.
+Looking back, I can remember being very hard on myself and thinking about everything I did wrong.
 It took me a long time to realize that my lack of self-compassion and self-care was at the root of many of my struggles.
-I’ve worked on this, little by little, and now feel that I’ve learned to adopt a healthier approach in which I try to speak more kindly to myself throughout the day as things come up.

 Dr. Green: Self-compassion and self-care for mothers are essential.
 Women demonstrate compassion and care so naturally for their children.
 It’s so important that they also focus that level of care on themselves.